 Technologies are selected on their potential to reduce cost, improve performance, improve reliability, or on their ability to fulfil the specific needs of an identified system, demonstrator or mission.

-At Space19+, ESA will propose further enhancements to these programmes and introduce new ideas to help Europe work together to build a robust space transportation economy.
+ESA continues to enhance all its programmes and introduce new ideas to help Europe work together to build a robust space transportation economy.